rada-dev/generalapi/README.rst

-Simple socket communication interface to create custom API
+Socket communication interface to create custom API
 ==========================================================

 Various sockets may be used: